Community Chat

 • Current and previous employers' names

-2. Tradelines: This section speaks about -
+2. Tradelines: This section includes -

-• Date when you opened the account
+• The date when you opened the account

 • Credit limit or loan amount